Drug Class: SSRI

 - DO NOT use this medication if you are being treated with linezolid or methylene blue injection.

-- Younger adults may experience suicidal thoughts when starting this medication.
+- Younger adults and teenagers may experience suicidal thoughts when starting this medication.
 Be sure to check in regularly with your doctor to monitor your progress.

 - Before taking this medication, tell your doctor if you are pregnant or plan to become pregnant.